Post

 A minimum of three nodes are required for High Availability.
 In this setup, we will use three worker nodes:

-1kubectl label node k3s-worker-1 storage.longhorn.io/node=true
+kubectl label node k3s-worker-1 storage.longhorn.io/node=true

-2kubectl label node k3s-worker-2 storage.longhorn.io/node=true
+kubectl label node k3s-worker-2 storage.longhorn.io/node=true

-3kubectl label node k3s-worker-3 storage.longhorn.io/node=true
+kubectl label node k3s-worker-3 storage.longhorn.io/node=true

 Deploy Longhorn

-modified to use storage.longhorn.io/node=true label
+Modified to use storage.longhorn.io/node=true label:

-kubectl apply -f https://raw.githubusercontent.com/mer0x/merox.docs/refs/heads/master/K3S/cluster-deployment/longhorn.yaml
+kubectl apply -f https://raw.githubusercontent.com/meroxdotdev/merox.docs/refs/heads/master/K3S/cluster-deployment/longhorn.yaml

 Verify Deployment